Why OpenRouter is on this page

 | crew-main / orchestrator / judge | Groq Llama 3.3 70B, Grok 4.1 Fast | Direct API | Usually same as chat brain | Coordinator roles are often cheap chat brains unless escalated. |

-crew-coder, crew-fixer, crew-coder-front, and crew-coder-back should always run through a CLI engine (Claude Code, Codex CLI, Gemini CLI, Cursor CLI, OpenCode, or crew-cli).
-Assign strong models here — Claude Sonnet 4.6, GPT-5.4, Kimi K2.5 — so they get tool access, file edits, and terminals.
+crew-coder, crew-fixer, crew-coder-front, and crew-coder-back should always run through a CLI engine (Claude Code, Codex CLI, Gemini CLI, Cursor CLI, OpenCode, or crew-cli). crew-cli is the only option for models without their own CLI — Grok, DeepSeek, Qwen, Kimi, Groq, and local Ollama models all get full agentic coding through crew-cli's 45+ tools and quality engine.

 A model like Claude Opus 4.6 or GPT-5.4 behind a Direct API call can only generate text.
 Route it through a CLI engine and it can read files, run tests, edit code, and use 45+ built-in tools.
 Execution mode matters as much as model choice.